Many of our RV Lifestyle Fellow Travelers know that there are few places in the country as scenic and wildly beautiful as the southwest.

 Distance: 125 miles

 We chose the North Rim.
 The north side is generally considered the least crowded and commercial and arguably offers the best views.
 Forget about camping there.
-You need reservations or the patience of Job to sit out front of the camping check-in office all day long to gobble up any rare cancellation or early departure.
+You need reservations or the patience of Job to sit out in front of the camping check-in office all day long to gobble up any rare cancellation or early departure.

 A little more than 100 miles down the road is Page, the gateway town for two of the most stunning natural landmarks in the southwest — Antelope Canyon and Horseshoe Bend.
 Antelope Canyon is known for smooth, rippling walls, narrow walkways, and of course, stunning purple, orange, yellow, and pink colors that filter through tiny cracks at the top.
 Just make sure you book your tour well in advance.
-Then, Horseshoe Bend is a 20-minute drive away from Antelope Canyon, and offers a killer snapshot of a giant rounded gorge.
+Then, Horseshoe Bend is a 20-minute drive away from Antelope Canyon and offers a killer snapshot of a giant rounded gorge.

 Roswell to White Sands National Monument, New Mexico